GATT, Its Purpose, History, with Pros and Cons

 Low tariffs destroy some domestic industries, contributing to high unemployment in those sectors.
 Governments subsidized many industries to make them more competitive on a global scale.
 U.S. and EU agriculture were major examples.
 In the early 1970s, the textile and clothing industries were exempted from GATT.
 When the Nixon Administration took the U.S. dollar off the gold standard in 1973, it lowered the value of the dollar compared to other currencies.
 That further lowered the international price of U.S. exports.

 By the 1980s, the nature of world trade had changed.
-GATT did not address the trade of services.
-That allowed them to grow beyond any one country's ability to manage them.
+GATT did not address the trade of services that allowed them to grow beyond any one country's ability to manage them.
 For example, financial services became globalized.
 Foreign direct investment had become more important.
 As a result, when U.S. investment bank Lehman Brothers collapsed, it threatened the entire global economy.
 Central banks scrambled to work together for the first time to address the 2008 financial crisis.
 They were forced to provide the liquidity for frozen credit markets.

 Like other free trade agreements, GATT reduced the rights of a nation to rule its own people.
 The agreement required them to change domestic laws to gain the trade benefits.
 For example, India had allowed companies to create generic versions of drugs without paying a license fee.
 This helped more people afford medicine.
 GATT required India to remove this law.
-That raised the price of drugs out of reach for many Indians.
+That raised the price of drugs to a level out of reach for many Indians.

 Trade agreements like GATT often destabilize small, traditional economies.
 Countries like the United States that subsidize agricultural exports can put local family farmers out of business.
 Unable to compete with low-cost grains, the farmers migrate to cities looking for work, often in factories set up by multi-national corporations.
 Often these factories can move to other countries with lower-cost labor, leaving the farmers unemployed.